 “The Women’s Center is a place of advocacy, support, and welcome for all members of the Trinity community.
 Through educational, social and cultural programming, it seeks to promote women’s self-determination and empowerment; awareness of women’s rights and issues; redress of gender inequities; understanding among women of different economic classes, cultural backgrounds, and sexual identities; and the creation of a campus environment conducive to repectful interaction between women and men.”

 In 2003, Laura put the Women’s Center library of 850 volumes on-line, as part of the State Library ReQuest website, available to the entire state.
-The Women’s Center ‘s walls became pink:) over the summer of 2004, and finally upgraded to a decent sized TV/VCR/DVD for movie nights and educational programming in fall, 2004.
+The Women’s Center ‘s walls became pink over the summer of 2004, and finally upgraded to a decent sized TV/VCR/DVD for movie nights and educational programming in fall, 2004.
 In 2006, after much deliberation and discussion with students, the Women’s Center became WGRAC – Women & Gender Resource Action Center- to reflect WGRAC’s work in serving the entire Trinity community.
 In 2008, WGRAC received funding from Trinity to hire a part-time Assistant to the Director.
+The Center put on over 500 programs between 2000 and 2010.